Vyzarix/huggy-gomboc/docs/parts-list.md

 distance-based behavior
 Wi-Fi control

   Available power-related parts:

 2× 18650 batteries
 18650 battery holder
 Optional / Later Parts

   PCA9685 servo controller

 For V0.1, it is not required.

   Purpose later:

 microcontroller → PCA9685 → multiple servos

 Useful when Huggy has more moving parts.

-ESP32

-Status:

-Not ordered yet.

-Reason:
+  ESP8266

+The ESP8266 will be the first controller for Huggy’s physical reaction system.

+  It can be used for:

+reading the TTP223 touch sensor controlling the WS2812B LED ring controlling the KY-006 passive buzzer moving one simple servo learning basic Wi-Fi control later testing the first INPUT → DECISION → OUTPUT logic

-The existing ESP8266 is enough for the first V0.1 tests.
+The existing ESP8266 is enough for the first V0.1 tests, so a new controller is not needed yet.

+  Limitations:

+The ESP8266 is good for the first prototype, but later Huggy may outgrow it because it has fewer GPIO pins and less flexibility than an ESP32.

-ESP32 may be useful later because it has:
+An ESP32 may be useful later because it has:

 more GPIO pins
 more future flexibility
 Wi-Fi
-Bluetooth/BLE
+Bluetooth / BLE
+better support for multiple sensors and outputs

   Raspberry Pi

 Status:

 Future part.

   Purpose later:

 AI / Solana backend
 memory